60dimension/IELTS-Vocabularies/Vocabulary04.md

 I supervise the packing of all the mail orders.

 This is a fabulous album.
-It's fresh, varied, fun.
+It's fresh, varied, and fun.

 He disregarded the advice of his executives.